State system overview: A Guide to the History, Organization and Operation of the STATE System*

 No new state colleges were created from 1919 until 1968, when Tulsa Junior College (now Tulsa Community College) was established.
 In the years from 1939 until 1967 most of the public district junior colleges ceased to exist as a result of lack of students and financial support.
 One of these institutions, Altus Junior College, was converted into a state college by act of the Legislature in 1969 and became Western Oklahoma State College.

 Subsequently, two new community junior colleges were formed – first, Oscar Rose Junior College at Midwest City (now Rose State College) and later, South Oklahoma City Junior College (now Oklahoma City Community College).
 These two new colleges, along with three of the four surviving district junior colleges, became full-fledged members of the State System by act of the Legislature in 1973.
 The 1987 Oklahoma Legislature merged the last remaining community junior college, Sayre Junior College, with Southwestern Oklahoma State University.

 Another state institution, the Oklahoma College of Osteopathic Medicine and Surgery (now Oklahoma State University Center for Health Sciences), was authorized in 1972 by the Oklahoma Legislature and began its first classes in the fall of 1974.
 In 1988 that institution was merged as a constituent agency under the operation of Oklahoma State University.
 In 2000 Rogers State College became a four-year university, Rogers State University.In the school year 1939-40, just prior to the creation of the State System, Oklahoma had a total of 38 public institutions of higher education, including 18 state-supported institutions and 20 public district junior colleges, with a total enrollment of less than 27,000 students.
-In 2010 the number of public institutions was 25, with an enrollment of more than 247,000.
+For the academic year 2013, the number of public institutions was 25, with an enrollment of 186,000.